Pritiks23/Azure-Static-Website/README.md

 # Azure Storage Static Website Demo

-This repository contains a text-heavy tutorial website demonstrating how to set up an Azure Storage Static Website.
+I created a Azure Static Website on how to set up an Azure Storage Static Website, I know **IRONIC**.
 The project is designed to be hosted entirely on Azure's `$web` container without requiring any backend or server.

 ## **Project Overview**